-(1) The Department shall certify instructors deemed qualified to teach in any of the certified training courses.
+(1) The Department will certify instructors deemed qualified to teach in any of the certified training courses.

 (2) Instructors will be certified on the basis of minimum qualifications as established by the Department in areas of education, training, and experience.
-It shall be the continuing responsibility of the Department to see that instructors are qualified to teach.
+It is the continuing responsibility of the Department to see that instructors are qualified to teach.

-(3) Instructors for subjects shall:
+(3) Instructors for subjects must: